-The branch's general strategy, including credit risks and in particular the establishment's current and future credit risk appetite, is prepared by the relationship managers with the support of Risk Management and then presented by the General Management to the parent company's Credit Committee, chaired by the Group's Chief Executive Officer, which gives its approval on this basis.
+The branch's general strategy, including credit risks and all risk to which QNB Paris is exposed to and in particular the establishment's current and future credit risk appetite, is prepared by the relationship managers with the support of Risk Management and then presented by the General Management to the parent company's Credit Committee, chaired by the Group's Chief Executive Officer, which gives its approval on this basis.
 This strategy determines the limits by geographical area, economic sector, rating and counterparty.
-The last validated strategy is from 2021, in the context of the definition of the Risk Appetite Statement and the corresponding indicators.
+The last validated strategy is from 2022, in the context of the definition of the Risk Appetite Statement and the corresponding indicators.
 The Branch Risk Committee meets quarterly and reviews the overall risk strategy in general and credit risk in particular, based on portfolio presentations.